 Seems humpback whales find Maui romantic, too.
 Every winter, thousands of them frolic off Maui’s western coast, courting, mating, calving and breaching in what can only be described as pure joy.
 If you’re in Maui at the same time, treat yourself to a whale-watching cruise.
-Whales are also readily spotted from lava-rock lookouts such as Makalaupuna Point, from west-facing beaches, and from your oceanfront condo – just about any place will do.
-Snorkelers and divers who stick their heads underwater at the right time can even hear them singing – love songs, we presume!
+Whales are also readily spotted from lava-rock lookouts such as Makaluapuna Point, from west-facing beaches, and from your oceanfront condo – just about any place will do.
+Snorkelers and divers who stick their heads underwater at the right time can even hear them singing – love songs, we presume.

 7. Upcountry drive